Optimal Gathering over Weber Meeting Nodes in Infinite Grid: Algorithm

-Next, consider the case when $C(t) \in \mathcal I_4^a$ and the \textit{target Weber node} $m$ is on $\mathcal H^{++}$.
-After the \textit{Leading Robot Selection} phase, each \textit{non-guard} robot in the quadrants different from $\mathcal H^{++}$ as well as on the lines $l$ or $l'$ moves towards the \textit{target Weber node} $m$ in $\mathcal H^{++}$.
+Next, consider the case when $C(t) \in \mathcal I_4^a$ and the \textit{target Weber meeting node} $m$ is on $\mathcal H^{++}$.
+After the \textit{Leading Robot Selection} phase, each \textit{non-guard} robot in the quadrants different from $\mathcal H^{++}$ as well as on the lines $l$ or $l'$ moves towards the \textit{target Weber meeting node} $m$ in $\mathcal H^{++}$.
 First, the \textit{non-guards} in the quadrants adjacent to $\mathcal H^{++}$ and the robots on $l$ or $l'$ moves towards $\mathcal H^{++}$.
 While they reach $\mathcal H^{++}$, the \textit{non-guards} in the quadrants non-adjacent to $\mathcal H^{++}$ moves towards $\mathcal H^{++}$.
 This movement is required in order to ensure that $\mathcal H^{++}$ remains invariant.
 While such \textit{non-guards} reach $\mathcal H^{++}$, each \textit{non-guards} in $\mathcal H^{++}$ moves towards $m$, thus creating a robot multiplicity on $m$.
 Otherwise, consider the case when $m$ is on either on $l$ or $l'$.
 First all the \textit{non-guards} in $\mathcal H^{++}$ moves towards $m$.
 While they reach $l$ or $l'$, the other \textit{non-guards} moves towards $m$.
 This movement is required in order to ensure that $\mathcal H^{++}$ remains invariant.
-Finally, a robot multiplicity is created at $m$. \end{enumerate} Note that if the configuration is asymmetric or symmetric with respect to rotational symmetry, there may exist at most four robot positions that are not on $m$ during this phase.
+Finally, a robot multiplicity is created at $m$.

+If there exist eight \textit{Potential Weber meeting nodes}, then there exist exactly two \textit{Potential Weber meeting nodes} in $\mathcal H^{++}$.
+There exist two \textit{string directions} corresponding to the unique \textit{leading corner} in $\mathcal H^{++}$.
+The robot closest to the \textit{target meeting node} $m$ and appearing first in $\alpha_i$, which is not on $m$, moves towards $m$.
+After such a move of the robot, it ensures that $m$ remains invariant during the procedure.
+The procedure proceeds similar to as before. \end{enumerate} Note that if the configuration is asymmetric or symmetric with respect to rotational symmetry, there may exist at most four robot positions that are not on $m$ during this phase.
 Otherwise, if the configuration is symmetric with respect to a horizontal or vertical line of symmetry, there may exist at most six robot positions that are not on $m$.